OpenZeppelin/openzeppelin-contracts/.changeset/four-bats-sniff.md

 'openzeppelin-solidity': minor
 ---

-`Governor`: Connect the internal clock to match the tokens EIP-6372 interface.
-This allows voting with timestamp with compatible tokens.
+`Governor`: Enable timestamp operation for blockchains without a stable block time.
+This is achieved by connecting a Governor's internal clock to match a voting token's EIP-6372 interface.